amckenna41/pySAR/CONFIG.md

 # Config file parameters <a name="TOP"></a>

-pySAR works via configuration files that contain the plethora of parameters and variables available.
-The config files are in JSON format and broken into 5 different subsections: "dataset", "model", "descriptors", "descriptor_properties" and "pyDSP". "dataset" outlines parameters to do with the dataset, "model" consists of all ML model related parameters, "descriptors" specifies what protein physiochemical/structural descriptors to use, "descriptor_properties" is the more granular parameters of some of the aforementioned protein descriptors, with a selection of themn being further tuneable, and "pyDSP" is all parameters related to any of the DSP functionalities in pySAR. <br>
+pySAR works via configuration files that contain the plethora of parameters and variables available for the full pySAR pipeline.
+The config files are in JSON format and broken into 4 different subsections: "dataset", "model", "descriptors", and "pyDSP". "dataset" outlines parameters to do with the dataset, "model" consists of all ML model related parameters, "descriptors" specifies what protein physiochemical/structural descriptors to use and the metaparameters for some protein descriptors and "pyDSP" is all parameters related to any of the DSP functionalities in pySAR. <br>

 Example configuration file for thermostability.json used in research: